Cellular Aging: What Causes Cells to Age?

 If you’re already in good health you may not think focusing on cellular health and aging is that important, but you would be wrong.
 The foundation of your health is in your cells.
 Therefore, the measure of your cellular health is a good indicator of your overall health.

 Everything in your body consists of cells.
-Your cells make up the tissues that make up the organs, that make up every system in your being.
-When your cells are sick or declining in function due to age, there’s a trickle-up effect that results in disease and decline.
+Different cell types make up the tissues that make up the organs, that make up every system in your being.
+When your cells are sick or declining in function due to age, there’s a trickle-up effect that results in age-related disease and decline.

 If our goal should be keeping our cells healthy, we need to understand what causes them to decline and eventually die.